rubiefawn/blog/content/blog/cubician-2.md

 The story behind this song is unfathomably cringe.
 When I was in high school, I had made friends with this girl, and we would eat lunch together and send each other tumblr posts.
 I was infatuated with what I now recognize was just gender envy (I wanted to look like her), but since I didn't have the vocabulary for that at the time, I assumed my obsession was romantic attraction.
 I never did talk to her about any of this, and instead opted to just write this song and post it on my tumblr with no explanation.

-The original tumblr post has been lost to time, but it was likely posted sometime around November 2016.
+The original tumblr post was posted sometime around 2016-11.
+No, it does not exist anymore, and no, you cannot see it, lol.

 ## [Serenity (Max's Version)](https://iansannar.bandcamp.com/track/serenity-maxs-version)

 The original version of *Serenity* was a much more energetic EDM-style track.
 I had written it for my romantic partner at the time, who went by a different name back then.
 They have changed a lot since I originally wrote *Serenity*, and so I changed their song too.
-Max's Version is much gentler.
-I wish I was a gentler person back when Max knew me.
+Max's Version is much gentler than the first arrangement.

 I do also plan on releasing a new take on the original EDM-style track, but that one isn't quite ready yet.
 Perhaps it will be in Cubician III?